Quick Answer (TL;DR)

 The AI Risk Assessment Framework provides a middle path.
 It gives product leaders a structured way to evaluate each AI use case across four risk dimensions, score the projected reward, and build a portfolio that delivers near-term value while advancing toward more ambitious AI applications over time.

 What makes AI risk different from traditional product risk?
 Three things.
-First, AI systems can fail in ways that are hard to predict and harder to detect -- a model can make subtly wrong decisions for months before anyone notices.
-Second, AI failures can have outsized consequences -- a biased hiring model doesn't just produce a bad feature, it produces potential legal liability and reputational damage.
-Third, AI capabilities change rapidly -- an approach that was infeasible six months ago may be straightforward today, and risk assessments must be regularly updated.
+First, AI systems can fail in ways that are hard to predict and harder to detect.
+A model can make subtly wrong decisions for months before anyone notices.
+Second, AI failures can have outsized consequences.
+A biased hiring model doesn't just produce a bad feature, it produces potential legal liability and reputational damage.
+Third, AI capabilities change rapidly.
+An approach that was infeasible six months ago may be straightforward today, and risk assessments must be regularly updated.

 The Framework in Detail